Unity-Technologies/Unity-Robotics-Hub/tutorials/object_pose_estimation/Documentation/0_ros_setup.md

-# Object Pose Estimation Demo Tutorial: Part 0
+# Object Pose Estimation Tutorial: Part 0

 This page provides steps on how to manually set up a catkin workspace for the Pose Estimation tutorial.